 You can build an entire playground for babies or even obstacle course in and around your house with the added bonus of getting the big kids to help.

 Playground safety is important, so be sure to keep that in mind when building a play structure of any kind.
+(It might be a good idea to install retractable safety gates to prevent kids from accessing potentially unsafe areas of a home.)

 Have a start and finish line, and various sections in between, and loop the course throughout your home or include the back yard.